oubiwann/los/README.md

 not provide macros for more than one object system.
 We shall see.

 When referring to the plural form, we recommend the Spanish "los LOS".
 In the singular form, "el LOS", "the LOS" or just "LOS" are all acceptable.
+LFE LOS may have been named after the definite article, or the town in Sweden, or the crater on Mars.

 Feel free to also make "loss" puns.
 These will be quite amusing for all, and apropos.

-More seriously, the initial implementation will be taken from Peter Norvig's PAIP, Chapter 13.
+More seriously, the initial implementation will be taken from Peter Norvig's PAIP, Chapter 13 as well as ideas implemented in Clojure.

 ### Why OOP?